 The Company's primary operations are located in Canada and its functional currency is the Canadian dollar.
 The financial statements are presented in United States dollars.
 In accordance with SFAS No. 52, "Foreign Currency Translation", foreign denominated monetary assets and liabilities are translated into their United States dollar equivalents using foreign exchange rates which prevailed at the balance sheet date.
-Non-monetary assets and liabilities are translated at verage rates of exchange during the year.
+Non-monetary assets and liabilities are translated at the transaction date.
+Revenue and expenses are translated at average rates of exchange during the year.
 Related translation adjustments are reported as a separate component of stockholders' equity, whereas gains or losses resulting from foreign currency transactions are included in results of operations.